1. How do I get in touch with [so & so]?

 3. How can I start programming a show on WKCR?

 WKCR is Columbia University’s student-run radio station.
-Any current Columbia University undergraduate may intern and become licensed to program for us.
+Any current Columbia University undergraduate or graduate student may intern and become licensed to program for us.
+This includes Barnard College, Teachers College, and any of the other schools associated with Columbia University.
 If you are interested in interning, please e-mail the relevant department heads or the Board.
 We cannot accommodate hosting requests from non-Columbia University students.

 4. Why can't I get your signal on my [listening device]?